xpsi-group/neost/docs/source/install.rst

 	pip install .

 NEoST can optionally be installed without cythonizing the TOV solvers, at the expense of much slower performance.
+More specificaly, Cython offers a speed up of at least 15x (if dark matter is turned on) and 20x (if dark matter is turned off).
 If you wish to do this, rename or delete the ``setup.py`` file before running ``make install``.
 We only recommend using the Python TOV solvers if the cythonized solvers fail to compile or run.
 Note that the unit tests in the ``tests/`` directory fail if the Python solvers are used; this is expected.